Sueaty/Sueaty/README.md

 # Sue Cho [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FSueaty%2FSueaty&count_bg=%23B6A3E3&title_bg=%23783232&icon=apple.svg&icon_color=%23EBD9D9&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

 <b>¡Hola!</b> I'm Sue an undergraduate studying computer science in Korea.<br>
-It hasn't been long but I am studying with passion to pursue my career as an <b>ios developer</b>. <br>
+It hasn't been long but I am studying with passion to pursue my career as an <b>iOS developer</b>. <br>
 Participating as a 'camper' in a 6 months long ios developer track module coordinated by Naver Connect Foundation was definitely a turning point in my life.
 Building communities is one of my interests and I hope to become a game changer in this field.